- Chart

 Goal

-To replicate as closely as possible the price and yield performance of the ICE BofA Diversified High Yield US Emerging Markets Corporate Plus Index.
+To replicate the price and yield performance of the ICE BofA Diversified High Yield US Emerging Markets Corporate Plus Index.

 Investment Approach and Strategy

-Composition The ETF primarily holds high-yield corporate bonds issued by companies in emerging market countries.
-It may also invest in derivatives to manage risk and enhance returns.
+Composition The ETF holds U.S. dollar-denominated high-yield bonds issued by corporations in emerging market countries.

 Market Position